 Spot Pet Insurance Customer Service Reviews and Ratings

-Spot ranks second nationally for customer service with dogs and cats, earning a high rating from the Better Business Bureau and positive feedback on Trustpilot.
-Reddit users share mixed experiences, with many praising Spot's customer service team, while others report problems with claim approvals and support responses.
+Spot ranks second nationally for customer service with both dogs and cats, per MoneyGeek's analysis, with a high BBB rating and positive Trustpilot feedback.
+Reddit users report mixed experiences: many praise Spot's customer service team, while others cite problems with claim approvals and support response times.

 Spot earns a 4.7 out of 5 rating on Trustpilot from verified customers who rate its service and claims handling.
 Most policyholders report positive experiences with Spot's coverage and support team.
 Trustpilot collects verified reviews to give consumers honest feedback about companies.